algorithmica-org/algorithmica/content/english/hpc/algorithms/gcd.md

 }
 ```

 Let's run it, and… it sucks.
-The difference in speed compared to `std::gcd` is indeed 2x, but on the other side of equation.
+The difference in speed compared to `std::gcd` is indeed 2x, but on the other side of the equation.
 This is mainly because of all the branching needed to differentiate between the cases.
 Let's start optimizing.

 First, let's replace all divisions by 2 with divisions by whichever highest power of 2 we can.
 We can do it efficiently with `__builtin_ctz`, the "count trailing zeros" instruction available on modern CPUs.
 Whenever we are supposed to divide by 2 in the original algorithm, we will call this function instead, which will give us the exact amount to right-shift the number by.
 Assuming that the we are dealing with large random numbers, this is expected to decrease the number of iterations by almost a factor 2, because $1 + \frac{1}{2} + \frac{1}{4} + \frac{1}{8} + \ldots \to 2$.